Euro coins: Initial design

 The original designs of the 10c, 20c and 50c coins showed the outline of each of the 15 EU member states.
 Each state was shown as separate from the others, thus giving Europe the appearance of an archipelago.
 EU member states outside the eurozone (Denmark, Sweden, and the United Kingdom) were also depicted.
 Non-EU states were not depicted.

 On the €1 and €2 coins, the landmass appeared more cohesive although borders were indicated.
 As in current issues, all coins featured 12 stars in their design.

-The year featured on the coins can date back to 1999, when the currency was formally established (only Belgian, Dutch, Finnish, French and Spanish coins were struck with the 1999 date).
-These countries traditionally strike coins with the year of minting rather than the year it was put into circulation.

 Researchers from the University of Zürich warned that an external ring of metal surrounding an inner pill of a different colour, as in the euro coins, can lead to the release of high levels of nickel, causing allergic reactions with people sensitive to the metal.
 The researchers also warned that the coins could contain between 240 and 320 times the amount of nickel allowed under the EU nickel directive.